 Taft is a somewhat small city located in the state of California.
 With a population of 9,495 people and four constituent neighborhoods, Taft is the 420th largest community in California.

-Because occupations involving physical labor dominate the local economy, Taft is generally considered to be a blue-collar town.
-40.27% of the Taft workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Taft is a city of sales and office workers, construction workers and builders, and service providers.
-There are especially a lot of people living in Taft who work in office and administrative support (12.07%), farm management occupations (11.38%), and sales jobs (9.12%).
+Taft is a blue-collar town, with 39.70% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Taft is a city of sales and office workers, service providers, and construction workers and builders.
+There are especially a lot of people living in Taft who work in office and administrative support (11.92%), sales jobs (9.84%), and food service (7.01%).

-The citizens of Taft have a very low rate of college education: just 9.95% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.
+The population of Taft has a very low overall level of education: only 8.74% of people over 25 hold a 4-year college degree or higher.

-Taft is a somewhat ethnically-diverse city.
+Taft is an extremely ethnically-diverse city.
 The people who call Taft home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Taft residents report their race to be White, followed by Asian.
 Taft also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 36.69% of the city’s residents.
+People of Hispanic or Latino origin account for 38.13% of the city’s residents.
 Important ancestries of people in Taft include Irish, English, Italian, and Dutch.

 The most common language spoken in Taft is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and Vietnamese.